Harmonic Forms on the Kodaira-Thurston Manifold: Introduction

-However, the Fourier theory can also be made to work for non-abelian groups, although it is probably not as powerful as in the abelian case at least from a computational perspective.
-It could be understood as decomposing function spaces with respect to irreducible unitary representations.
+However, the Fourier theory can also be made to work for non-abelian groups although it is probably not as powerful as in the abelian case at least from a computational perspective.
+It could be understood as decomposing function spaces with respect to irreducible unitary representations, as in the classical theorem of Peter and Weyl for compact groups.
 As the underlying group for the Kodaira-Thurston manifold is the Heisenberg group, its irreducible unitary representations are classified by the classical Stone-von Neumann theorem.
-Moreover, as the Kodaira-Thurston manifold is obtained from quotienting out a discrete lattice, we can construct a theory like the classical Fourier series, where only a discrete subset of irreducible unitary representation comes into play.
+Moreover, as the Kodaira-Thurston manifold is obtained from quotienting out a discrete lattice, we eventually have a theory like the classical Fourier series, where only a discrete subset of the irreducible unitary representations comes into play.
 This is in fact a classical theory in Harmonic Analysis, which is related to the Weil-Brezin transform.
 This is adapted to our setting in Section \ref{WBsec} whose motivation is explained in Section \ref{0111}.

 Applying this Fourier theory for the Heisenberg group, we are able to transform our PDE into a set of countably many first order linear ODE systems and a set of countably many zeroth order linear equations.
 These linear ODE systems have a very fundamental form and are probably the simplest ODE systems other than the ones with constant coefficients.
 However, after consulting several experts, it seems that the asymptotic behaviour at infinity of these ones are not well studied.
 We obtain the following general result.